doitintl/iris3/README.md

 Iris automatically assigns labels to Google Cloud Platform resources for easier analysis, particularly of cost.

 Resources of all supported types in all or some of the projects in the GCP organization will get automatically-generated labels with keys like `iris_zone` (the prefix is configurable), and a value copied from the resource.
-For example, a Google
+For example, a Google Compute Engine instance would get labels like
-Compute Engine instance would get labels like `[iris_name:nginx]`, `[iris_region:us-central1]` and `[iris_zone:us-central1-a]`.
+`[iris_name:nginx]`, `[iris_region:us-central1]` and `[iris_zone:us-central1-a]`.
 This behavior can be configured in various ways; see below.

 ## Note: Organization focus

 Note that Iris is designed to serve the organization.
 It is not designed around serving a single project (though you can configure that).
+Only one instance of Iris runs at any one time in an organization.

 ## Iris doesn't add new information

 Iris does not *add* information, only *copy* values that already exist.
 For example, it can label a VM instance with its zone; but it cannot add a "business unit" label because it does not know a resource's business unit.
 For that, you should label all resources when creating them, e.g., in your Terraform scripts.
 (Indeed, iris can be made extraneous in this way.)

-## Labeling resources that existing resources when you deploy Iris
+## Labeling existing resources when you deploy Iris

 If you want to label lots of virtual machines,PubSub topics etc. that *already exist* when you deploy Iris, see section "[Labeling existing resources](#labeling-existing-resources)" below.